BlackVS/CTFs/HWIO2021/CTS/task4.md

 I.e. looks like some additional coding but here my knowledge of coding is of %)

 PS: spectre gives ideas that it could be something like GFSK or GMSK
+PPS: later from discord - **OQPSK** .
+Don't know that it means - need learn more, try harder %)

 Go to [Task 5](task5.md)